Skip to content

 Kingston Common Futures may encourage folks applying with similar projects to meet,cross-pollinate, and consider collaborating or applying together.

-Each LOI and application are first read and evaluated by several volunteers in the community trained to use a rubric to determine benefit to the Kingston community, mission alignment, and project readiness.
+Members of the Kingston community!
+Each Letter of Intent (LOI) and Full Application are first read and evaluated by several volunteers in the community trained to determine benefit to the Kingston community, mission alignment, and project readiness.

-The final decision will be made by a group of 10-12 community members who will volunteer as jurors.
-Jurors will not be involved in other parts of the application process.
-This jury will read finalist applications, interview finalists, and make a decision together through discussion.
+The final decisions will be made by a group of 10-12 community members who will volunteer on the Decision Circle.
+The Decision Circle members will not be involved in other parts of the application process.
+This group will read finalist applications, interview finalists, and make a decision together in a facilitated, democratic space, based in discussion and consensus .

 You may submit a Letter of Intent with just an idea and an amount of funds requested.
 However, the next step is to submit a full application.
 For the full application, you will need to prepare a budget and demonstrate that your project is ready to get started.
 If you need help getting your idea ready, come to one of our application events where volunteers can work with you on your application.